 The treaty prohibits any nation from claiming Antarctic territory between 90-150° (West-Antarctica), but the treaty didn’t mention claims by individual persons.
-So Niels Vermeersch claimed the islands in his personal name and sent letters to the United Nations and to the nations who signed the Antarctic Treaty to inform them of his claim, thereafter he grant his islands to the Grand Duchy.
+So Nicholas claimed the islands in his personal name and sent letters to the United Nations and to the nations who signed the Antarctic Treaty to inform them of his claim, thereafter he grant his islands to the Grand Duchy.
 All of these countries ignored the territorial claim of Flandrensis, but none of them objected.

 Antarctica is one of the only places on earth that is not continuously inhabited by human beings and we want to keep that!
 Flandrensis is the only nation in this world that doesn’t want any people on its territory!